Glaucus atlanticus

-These sea slugs are pelagic; they float upside down by using the surface tension of the water to stay up, where they are carried along by the winds and ocean currents.
-G. atlanticus makes use of countershading: the blue side of their body faces upwards, blending in with the blue of the water.
-The silver/grey side of the sea slugs faces downwards, blending in with the sunlight reflecting on the ocean's surface when viewed facing upwards underwater.
+These sea slugs live in the pelagic zone (open ocean), where they float upside-down by using the surface tension of the water to stay afloat.
+In addition, they have a gas bubble in their stomach that makes it easier for them to float.
+They are carried along by the winds and ocean currents.
+G. atlanticus makes use of countershading; the blue side of their bodies faces upwards, blending in with the blue of the water.
+The silver/grey dorsal side of the sea slug faces downwards, blending in with the sunlight shining through the ocean's surface when viewed from below the surface of the water.

-Glaucus atlanticus feed on other pelagic creatures, including the Portuguese man o' war and other venomous siphonophores.
+G. atlanticus feeds on other pelagic creatures, including the Portuguese man o' war and other venomous siphonophores.
 This sea slug stores stinging nematocysts from the siphonophores within its own tissues as defence against predators.
 Humans handling the slug may receive a very painful and potentially dangerous sting.

 Taxonomy

-This species looks similar to, and is closely related to, G. marginatus, which is now understood to be not one species, but a cryptic species complex of four separate species that live in the Indian Ocean and Pacific Ocean.
+This species looks similar to, and is closely related to, G. marginatus, which is now understood to be not one species, but a cryptic species complex of four separate species that live in the Indian and Pacific Oceans.
 It shares the common name "blue dragon" with Pteraeolidia ianthina and G. marginatus.